 In the first episode: Before any of the real action begins, there's an earthquake in Giha Village that freaks Simon out.
 He begs Kamina to find shelter until the point of tears and screams "I don't want you to die!"
 It makes Kamina remember that Simon lost his parents in an earthquake and allows him realize that he's all that Simon has.
-While still in handcuffs, Kamina gives Simon a hug to comfort him as the earthquake ceases.
+While still in handcuffs, Kamina puts his arms around Simon in a hug to comfort him as the earthquake ceases.
 It's an Establishing Character Moment for them both as well as a perfect introduction for the dynamic of their relationship.
 Also qualifies as a Tear Jerker considering what happens in later episodes.

-To elaborate further, Kamina has just been slapped in irons after trying to break free of the village, and abandoned by his first 'Brigade', and is about to start a 'rage against the heavens' speech after stoically and badassly standing still during an earthquake; but Simon's desperate pleading shakes him out of it abruptly, and he takes the moment to show how much he cares about his 'little bro'.
+To elaborate further, Kamina has just been slapped in irons after trying to break free of the village, and abandoned by his first 'Brigade', and is about to start a "rage against the heavens" speech after stoically and badassly standing still during an earthquake; but Simon's desperate pleading shakes him out of it abruptly, and he takes the moment to show how much he cares about his "little bro."
 No matter how hot-blooded he gets, Kamina's first desire is to care for his loved ones.

 At the conclusion of the first episode, Simon, who has been shown to be introverted and lacking self-confidence, breaks into a confident grin as he, Kamina, and Yoko finally pierce through the surface.

 There is a special part right before the earthquake.
 Just as Kamina's first Gurren Brigade abandons him, he yells at them for betraying him and tells them that he doesn't want to see them again.
 But when the chief tells Simon to go too and Kamina sees the doubt in Simon's face, he actually tells the little guy to do as he's told; this means that Kamina cares so much about Simon that he doesn't care if he has to suffer through being cooped up alone as long as he knows Simon's okay.